Home Business Business rates Non-domestic (business) rates

 • have an equal opportunities policy in place

-• are run for social benefit (such as art clubs, sports, and book clubs)
+• are run for social benefit

-Apply for Discretionary Rates Relief
+Apply for Mandatory/Discretionary Rate Relief

-Licensed Sports Club Relief
+Sports Club Relief

 • have an equal opportunities policy in place